The short answer

 However, in a society that raises women to be people-pleasers, and consistently puts moms last, how do we even start setting boundaries?
 How do we overcome the fears and discomfort?
 And how can we maintain strong relationships even when setting boundaries with in-laws or family?

-This week on The Momwell Podcast, I’m joined by Dr. Ashurina Ream, founder of Psyched Mommy, to talk about the importance of setting boundaries with in-laws and family—and how we can start learning to set them in a clear and productive way.
+This week on The Momwell Podcast, I’m joined by Dr. Ream, founder of Psyched Mommy, to talk about the importance of setting boundaries with in-laws and family—and how we can start learning to set them in a clear and productive way.

 Why Setting Boundaries with In-Laws and Family is Hard